 The troglodyte cellars: wines aged gracefully!

-There are plenty of wonderful wine cellars to discover around Chinon, such as the the Panzoult tourist wine cellar, the Monplaisir cellar and the Plouzeau cellar.
+There are plenty of wonderful old troglodyte wine cellars to discover around Chinon (and Saumur too), such as the Sibylle cave, the Cave Monplaisir and the Cave Plouzeau.
 A little further on is the splendid Rabelais Museum underneath which lies a truly gargantuan former quarry!

-Beyond Chinon, there are plenty of underground landmarks on the Touraine wine route on the way through the vineyards of :
+Beyond Chinon, there are also numerous underground landmarks on the Touraine wine route on the way through the vineyards of :

-- Vouvray: Grandes Caves Saint-Roch-Blanc Foussy, the Vouvray wine cellar, Bourillon Dorléans, Château Moncontour, Vigneau-Chevreau, the Domaine de la Châtaigneraie, etc.
+- Vouvray: Grandes Caves Saint-Roch-Blanc Foussy, Vouvray wine cellar, Bourillon Dorléans, Château Moncontour, Vigneau-Chevreau, La Châtaigneraie, etc.

-- Montlouis-sur-Loire: Montlouis-sur-Loire wine producers’ cellar, La Croix Mélier Estate, etc.
+- Montlouis-sur-Loire: Montlouis wine producers’ cellar, La Croix Mélier Estate, etc.

-- Bourgueil and Saint-Nicolas de Bourgueil: La Jarnoterie, David Drussé, Domaine de la Chevalerie, Lamé Delisle Boucard, etc.
+- Bourgueil and Saint-Nicolas de Bourgueil: La Jarnoterie, David Drussé, La Chevalerie, Lamé Delisle Boucard, etc.

-There are several fascinating attractions to visit around Azay-le-Rideau in the Loire Valley, including the Goupillières troglodyte valley and the petrifying grottoes of Savonnières.
-Oddly enough, a tour of the basket weaving village of Villaines-les-Rochers (home to the wicker – basket-weaving cultural centre) and the Poires tapées à l’ancienne centre will show you the interaction between the troglodyte caves and the local handcrafted specialities – wicker products and dried fruit.
+There are several fascinating attractions to visit around Azay-le-Rideau, including the Goupillières troglodytic valley (you will dive in the life of troglodyte person years ago) and the petrifying caves of Savonnières.
+Oddly enough, a tour of the basket weaving village of Villaines-les-Rochers (home to the wicker – basket-weaving cultural centre) and the Poires tapées à l’ancienne centre will show you the interaction between the troglodyte caves world and the local handcrafted specialities – wicker products and dried fruit.

 If you like cycling, the ‘Les troglos de Courtineau’ cycling loop near Sainte-Maure-de-Touraine will lead you through a large number of troglodyte dwellings, including a chapel carved into the rock: Notre-Dame-de-Lorette.
 Last but not least, the former tufa stone quarry at Vignemont towards Loches are open to visitors.